 A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Chairman of the Joint Committee and the Chief Executive.
-The levels of authority and responsibility are set out in the Scheme of Delegation.

 Standing Orders are in place which deals with the conduct of the formal business of the meetings of the elected members at the Joint Committee.